docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 ## JSON View

 Roles and privileges are based upon a JSON file that you can open directly as text in the [Code editor](../coding.md#code-editor).
+This feature is useful for troubleshooting or to copy/paste selected parts.

 To open the JSON view of your roles and privileges definition, select **Roles and Privileges** from the Explorer, click on the options menu (...) on the right side and select **Open With > Text Editor**.